-Health Partners of Sandusky County utilizes evaluation as a method to monitoring the effectiveness of programs, strategies, and services.
-While both quantitative and qualitative methods are used, partners have found through lessons-learned, that developing quantitative metrics is a much better tool in assessing the impact of strategies.
-Collaborating within multiple systems for strategy implementation and evaluation, can be difficult due at times, by using quantitative data, partners can reflect on progress more readily and locate opportunities to improve more easily.
+As stated above, Health Partners utilizes evaluation as a method to monitor the effectiveness of programs, strategies and services.
+While both quantitative and qualitative methods are used, partners have found through lessons-learned that developing quantitative metrics is a much better tool in assessing the impact of strategies.
+Collaborating within multiple systems for strategy implementation and evaluation can be difficult due at times; by using quantitative data, partners can reflect on progress more readily and locate opportunities to improve more easily.